Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 Exit Planning

 CPAs play an essential role in tax planning and compliance, but their scope typically doesn't include preparing your financials for buyer due diligence.
 A CPA focuses on accurate tax filings and minimizing tax liability.
-Selling a business requires a different perspective — one that focuses on how a buyer's transaction advisors will read your financials, what adjustments they'll make to your EBITDA, and whether your numbers will hold up under a Quality of Earnings analysis.
+Selling a healthcare practice requires a different perspective — one that focuses on how a buyer's transaction advisors will read your financials, what adjustments they'll make to your EBITDA, and whether your numbers will hold up under a Quality of Earnings analysis.
 This requires transaction advisory experience: understanding what buyers look for, where deals get tripped up, and how to present your financials in the most defensible way possible.

 🏢